 Initialization

-To get started, set up Split in your code base with two simple steps.
+To get started, set up Split in your code base using the following two steps.

 1. Import the SDK into your project

-You can import the SDK into your project using either of the two methods below.
+Import the SDK into your project using one of the following two methods:

 <dependency>